New! Incognito Mode. Now you can hand-select who sees you on OkCupid. That means total control of your visibility.

 5. Be willing to be a little patient for a response; sometimes I'm really overwhelmed and behind, but I WILL write you back if you're clearly the kind of person I'm talking about here.

 6. Understand that OKCupid is a matching site, not just a "dating site."
-Here-for categories are a thing.
+Here-for categories are a thing, and the only one I checked is "friends."

 7. Having a high match percentage with me doesn't hurt.
 Neither does being most of the things on this list.